rjcossa/item-catalog/README.md

 * Run the `itemgenerator.py` file to insert sample data to the DB
 * Run the `catalogOperations.py` file in order to start the web server

+## Accessing the APPLICATION_NAME

+In order to access the application point your favorite browser to http://localhost:8000

 ### Endpoints:

 #### Catalog Endpoint